WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	_The smooth streaming video being played_

-	>**Note:** You may notice that this video plays faster that the one uploaded in exercise one.
-This is due to smooth streaming, as it encodes the video in several qualities and will send you the better video according to your bandwith.
+	>**Note:** You may notice that this video plays faster than the one uploaded in exercise one.
+This is due to smooth streaming, as it encodes the video in several qualities and will send you the better video according to your bandwidth.

 ---